-The principal activity is the supply and installation of air conditioning systems and comercial heating products.
+The principal activity of the Group is the supply and installation of air conditioning systems and commercial heating products.

 2. Accounting policies

 2.1 Basis of preparation of financial statements

 The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.